-On Fridays, Woodbury Lutheran Church runs a clothing closet from 9 AM to 1:30 PM, during the same time that the food shelf is open.
+On Fridays, Woodbury Lutheran Church runs a clothing closet from 9 AM to 1:30 PM.
 Clothing is free for the taking, but please just take only what you and your family need.
-Use the lower entrance (where you would enter for the food shelf) and the clothing closet is located right inside.
-You do not have to use the food shelf that day in order to use the Clothing Closet.
+Use the lower entrance and the clothing closet is located right inside.

 There is a Salvation Army office located in Woodbury Lutheran Church, just down the hall from the food shelf.
 The Salvation Army can connect you with basic needs assistance, housing, youth services, rehabilitation, disaster relief, counseling, and spiritual care.
 If you are in need of specific items, such as furniture, staff from Salvation Army may be able to direct you to where you might find those resources.
 Call to schedule an appointment or ask about services.

 Locations in the East Metro: